OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge05.md

 In this challenge, we will use GitHub Actions to deploy our container image to the dev environment.

+OPTIONAL: Use your code editor (VS Code) to update your workflow file locally on your machine.
+Remember to commit and push any changes.

 Extend the workflow you created in Challenge #4 to:

 1. Configure your `dev` environment to pull the latest container image from ACR.